Cypriot S-300 crisis: Cypriot S-300 missile capability

 Although never publicly revealed in exact detail and widely debated, many observers have concurred that the Cypriot government acquired two systems of S-300PMU-1s, each consisting of at least one 64N6E (BIG BIRD D) early-warning and battle management radar and a minimum of 16 5P85TE towed quadruple launchers and 75 48N6 missiles.
 The missiles would have had a maximum range of 150 km.
 Other equipment likely to have been provisioned in the purchase, based upon standard deployment practice for this type of weapon array, would have included the 83M6E command and control system, as well as support radar infrastructure and mobile engineer support vehicles.

 The primary evidence for such a combat capability has come from gradual disclosure to the media of S-300PMU-1 capabilities in Crete after the 1998 deployment of the weapons to the Greek island.
 Also, digital aerial and satellite photography, such as that presented by Google Earth, has allowed independent observers to suggest that at least three new military facilities were purpose-built in Cyprus for the deployment of the S-300s (two sites for the missile batteries and one mountain site for the 64N6E radar package).
-According to some of these observers, the radar site and one of the missile sites were installed in heavily-fortified positions on the northern face of Mount Olympus, the largest mountain in the Troodos Mountains.
+According to some of these observers, the radar site and one of the missile sites were installed in heavily fortified positions on the northern face of Mount Olympus, the largest mountain in the Troodos Mountains.
 Additionally, a second fortified missile site is claimed to exist near Droushia, a coastal village in the extreme west of the island.

 Turkish reaction

 On 11 January 1997, Cypriot and US media sources reported that Turkey had overtly threatened either a pre-emptive strike to prevent the arrival of the missiles or an actual war in Cyprus as a response to the arrival of the missiles.
 Also, it threatened a blockade of Cyprus from Turkey.

 Turkey also said that it might occupy an abandoned tourist resort in Cyprus if the Cypriot government did not back down.
 Turkish Cypriot leader Rauf Denktaş, threatened to take over Varosha, a disputed area that has been sealed off since Turkey's 1974 invasion of Cyprus.
 Most property in Varosha is owned by Greek Cypriots.

-The Turkish Armed Forces, when the purchase of S-300 was announced, obtained from Israel surface-to-surface missiles, which could be used in a military operation to destroy the S-300 if they were installed on the island.
-Also, according to Turkish media and other countries' intelligence agency of other countries, Turkish pilots with their F-16s were sent to Israel's Negev region to be trained on how to destroy the S-300s.
+The Turkish Armed Forces, when the purchase of S-300 was announced, obtained surface-to-surface missiles from Israel, which could be used in a military operation to destroy the S-300 if they were installed on the island.
+Also, according to Turkish media and other countries' intelligence agencies, Turkish pilots with their F-16s were sent to Israel's Negev region to be trained on how to destroy the S-300s.
 According to Israeli radio reports, Turkish pilots were trained only on how to evade the S-300s, not on how to destroy them.
 The Israel embassy at Athens denied all reports.

 In November 1997, Turkish armed forces carried out a military exercise in Northern Cyprus, where they destroyed S-300 dummy missiles to prepare for operations against the real missiles on Cyprus.